A woman who posed as a UN diplomat and took nearly €9,000 from a Japanese woman in Dublin airport has been given a suspended three-year sentence.

-Agata Pracz, aged 39,of Swords, Co Dublin, pleaded guilty to dishonestly inducing Yumi Takekoshi to hand over €8,990 on July 15, 2014 by promising her access to a container filled with cash.
+Agata Pracz (39) from Swords, Co Dublin pleaded guilty to dishonestly inducing Yumi Takekoshi to hand over €8,990 on July 15, 2014 by promising her access to a container filled with cash.

-Ms Takekoshi flew to Dublin on July 15, 2014, where she met a woman claiming to be a UN diplomat named Sandra Daly.
+As a result, Ms Takekoshi booked a flight and flew into Dublin airport on July 15, 2014 where she met a woman who claimed to be a UN diplomat named Sandra Daly.

 “That woman was actually the accused,” Gda Ledwith said.

 Pracz took Ms Takekoshi to a bar in Dublin airport and took the money from her, before promising to call her with details of the container full of cash, the court heard.

 However, Ms Takekoshi became suspicious after the meeting and took a taxi to the Japanese embassy, which contacted the gardaí.